 David Himmel is a literary and journalistic mercenary.
 His pursuits of the greater good have led him to be an oldies radio DJ, a marketing director, several different team mascots, the editor in chief of a health magazine, a Second City-trained actor, a stand-up comic and the owner of three Volkswagen hatchbacks.

 His first book, A Camp Story (History Press) is worth the read.
 His forthcoming novel, Hope Idiotic, is also worth the read.
-He has also written well-received comedic plays, is a contributor to Literate Ape, an associate artist with The Fine Print Theatre and was the head writer on Greetings!
+He has also written well-received comedic plays on his own and as an associate artist with The Fine Print Theatre and was the head writer on Greetings!
 From Prison, the award-winning web series.
 Himmel has had lunch with Dick Cheney, opened for The Beach Boys, Ray Charles and other acts, sold some fiction, written for a variety of publications, media sources and corporate entities.
 In May 2007, he wrote the first cover profile on Kim Kardashian for the now defunct Racket Magazine.
 In it, he predicted exactly the Kardashian-influenced world we live in today.
 Blame Himmel.
 He deserves it and accepts it.